 PPPoE (often used with ADSL) needs 8 bytes for its header.
 This reduces the effective MTU of the Ethernet to 1492 (1500 - 8).

-Tunneling protocols like GRE, IPsec, and L2TP also need space for their respective headers and trailers.
+Tunneling protocols like GRE, IPv4sec, and L2TP also need space for their respective headers and trailers.
 This also reduces the effective MTU of the outgoing interface.

 In the next sections, the impact of PMTUD where a tunneling protocol is used somewhere between the two end hosts are studied.
 Of the three previous cases, this case is the most complex and covers all of the issues that you might see in the other cases.

 A tunnel is a logical interface on a Cisco router that provides a way to encapsulate passenger packets inside a transport protocol.
-It is an architecture designed to provide the services to implement a point-to-point encapsulation scheme.
+It is an architecture designed to provide services in order to implement a point-to-point encapsulation scheme.
 Tunneling has these three primary components:

-Passenger protocol (AppleTalk, Banyan VINES, CLNS, DECnet, IP, or IPX)
+Passenger protocol (AppleTalk, Banyan VINES, CLNS, DECnet, IPv4, or IPX)

 Carrier protocol - One of these encapsulation protocols: